BlogAnton Ignashev

 Why an AI Readiness Audit Matters

-Before you spend a single euro on AI tools, models, or consultants, you need to know one thing: are you actually ready for it?
+Before you spend a single euro on AI tools, models, or consultants, answer one honest question: are you actually ready for it?

-Image placeholder: consultant reviewing business data and processes
+Consultant reviewing business data and processes for AI readiness assessment

 What the Audit Covers

-The audit spans four dimensions of your business:
+The AI Readiness Audit looks at four dimensions of your business:

 1. Data Infrastructure

-We examine every data source in your organisation — CRM records, ERP exports, spreadsheets, email archives, scanned documents.
-We assess quality, completeness, consistency, and accessibility.
-AI is only as good as the data it learns from.
+We go through every data source in your organisation — CRM records, ERP exports, spreadsheets, email archives, scanned documents.
+We assess quality, completeness, consistency, and whether the data is actually accessible.
+AI is only as good as the data it works with.
+Broken data means broken output.
+No exceptions.

 2. Process Maturity

-We map your key business processes and evaluate which are documented, repeatable, and rule-based enough to be candidates for automation.
-Undocumented or highly variable processes require additional work before AI can be applied reliably.
+We map your key business processes and check which ones are documented, repeatable, and rule-based enough to be real automation candidates.
+Undocumented or highly variable processes need additional work before AI can be applied reliably — and that work has a cost worth knowing upfront.

 3. Technology Stack

-We review your existing software environment — what integrations are available, what APIs exist, and where new tools would need to plug in.
+We review your existing software environment — what integrations are available, what APIs exist, where new tools would need to plug in.
 This shapes what's technically feasible within your budget.
+Not every AI idea is practical in every setup, and we'll tell you that directly.

 4. Team Readiness

-We conduct short interviews with key stakeholders to assess appetite for change, baseline digital literacy, and any organisational constraints that could affect adoption.
+We run short interviews with key stakeholders to gauge appetite for change, baseline digital literacy, and any organisational constraints that could affect adoption.
+The best AI model in the world doesn't help if the people around it won't use it.

 Image placeholder: four pillars of AI readiness illustrated as a diagram